bitovi/academy/src/typescript/1-why-typescript.md

 tsc -v
 ```

-✏️ Let's create a new file called _0-why-hello-world.ts_ and open it in our favorite editor.
+✏️ Let’s create a new file called _0-why-hello-world.ts_ and open it in our favorite editor.

 OSX
 ```shell